John Grant headlines second day of Other Voices at Wilton’s Music Hall

 Photos: Richard Gilligan

-For further information on Other Voices and future events visit here.
+For further information on Other Voices visit the festival’s website here.

 Watch the video for GMF here: